Data processing agreement

 • Members of the Customer's team workspaces.

-• End users of the Customer's applications where prompts or inputs submitted via the API contain Personal Data.
+• End users of the Customer's applications where prompts, inputs, metadata, or files submitted via the API contain Personal Data.

 The Customer is responsible for ensuring that any Personal Data relating to end users is processed in accordance with Applicable Data Protection Law.